oxidane/tmuxomatic/README.md

 ![](https://github.com/oxidane/tmuxomatic/blob/master/img/example.png)

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
-And linking the panes to actions is so logical that you probably won't forget it.
+And linking the panes to actions is so simple and logical that you probably won't forget it.
 There are no extra file format rules to remember, and typically no command line arguments will be necessary.

-For a list of command line features, run `tmuxomatic --help`.
+There are some other features, run `tmuxomatic --help` for a full list of command line options.
 For example, tmuxomatic can scale your windowgram larger or smaller -- by any multiplier, on either axis -- to help with fine-tuning.
 This will be especially useful if you want very small panes on a window.

 **Support for YAML session files coming soon.**